 Why do companies need trade finance?

 It is a standard practice on domestic and international trade to sell on payment terms.
 Thus, allowing the buyer (the debtor) to delay the payment of the invoice.
 Hence, generating revenues before settling the supplying invoice.
 Having access to trade finance helps to mitigate cash flow imbalances.

-For example, the shipping can take several weeks before reaching the purchaser’s warehouse.
+For example, the shipping of goods can take several weeks before reaching the purchaser’s warehouse.
 Thus, this represents a perfect opportunity to ask for a delay in payments.
 Imagine if you order a few containers of shoes from China delivery to Europe.
 The cargo would take circa 45 days to be delivered.